StagPython/StagPy/README.rst

 access StagYY output data directly in a Python script.

 You can install StagPy with ``pip`` from the `Python Package Index`__.

+This project is registered under https://doi.org/10.5281/zenodo.5512348.
+Individual DOI are also available to cite a specific version.

 See `the complete documentation`__ for more information on the installation and explanations on how to use StagPy.